- As low as $262/Night

 About the Area

 Habersham, a neighborhood in Beaufort, is home to this condo.
-The area's natural beauty can be seen at Henry C. Chambers Waterfront Park and Cypress Wetlands, while USCB Center for the Arts and Highway 21 Drive-In Theater are cultural highlights.
+The area's natural beauty can be seen at Spanish Moss Trail and Henry C. Chambers Waterfront Park, while USCB Center for the Arts and Highway 21 Drive-In Theater are cultural highlights.

 Special Instructions